 The telephoto lens increases the focal length, previewing far away objects with a high level of detail that is usually only found in close-range photography.

 They are also significantly sharper than their zoom counterparts.

 However, the telephoto lens is fixed at a single focal length and isn’t versatile.
-Which is where the zoom lens excels, since it can freely morph its focal length at will.
+This is where the zoom lens excels, since it can freely morph its focal length at will.

 What are Some of the Most Popular Zoom Lenses?

-So, are you interested in purchasing a new zoom lens to add into your arsenal of lenses?
+So, are you interested in purchasing a new zoom lens to add to your arsenal of lenses?
 Here are some of my recommended zoom lenses for both Canon and Nikon shooters: